alexliesenfeld/health/README.md

 ## Caching

-Health check responses are cached to avoid sending too many request to the services that your program checks and to mitigate "denial of service" attacks.
+Health check results are cached to avoid sending too many request to the services that your program checks and to mitigate "denial of service" attacks.
 The [TTL](https://en.wikipedia.org/wiki/Time_to_live) is set to 1 second by default.
 If you do not want to use caching altogether, you can disable it using the `health.WithDisabledCache()` configuration option.

 ## Listening to Status Changes

 It can be useful to react to health status changes.
-For example, you might want to log status changes, so you can easier correlate logs during root cause analysis or perform actions to mitigate the impact of an unhealthy component.
+For example, you might want to log status changes or adjust some metrics, so you can easier correlate logs during root cause analysis or perform actions to mitigate the impact of an unhealthy component.

 This library allows you to configure listener functions that will be called when either the overall/aggregated health status changes, or that of a specific component.